PiErr0r/c-franchise/The_C_Programming_Language_KR/notes.md

 - long double:	16

 - use `void` as function input parameter if the function doesn't accept parameters
-- `static` keyword initializes the variable with 0
+- `static` keyword initializes the variable with 0 (int) and it is visible only in the file where it is defined (same with the functions declared as static)
+- `external` keyword for using some global variable (initialized with 0)
 - `const` keyword if the variable is unmutable (can be used in function parameter declaration)
+- `register` keyword is for variables which will be heavily used so the compiler will store them in register for faster r/w

 sing extension: negative `char` will convert to negative `int` (on some machines)